philipjonsen/eth-scan/README.md

 # eth-scan

 `eth-scan` is a library written in TypeScript, to help you fetch Ether or (ERC-20) token balances for multiple addresses in an efficient way.
 The library uses a smart contract to fetch the balances in a single call to a node.
-The contract is currently deployed at [0x08A8fDBddc160A7d5b957256b903dCAb1aE512C5](https://etherscan.io/address/0x08A8fDBddc160A7d5b957256b903dCAb1aE512C5) on the Ethereum mainnet, Goerli, Kovan, Rinkeby, Ropsten, and xDai.
+The contract is currently deployed at [0x08A8fDBddc160A7d5b957256b903dCAb1aE512C5](https://etherscan.io/address/0x08A8fDBddc160A7d5b957256b903dCAb1aE512C5) on the Ethereum mainnet, Goerli, Kovan, Rinkeby, Ropsten, Polygon and xDai.

 It can use Web3.js, Ethers.js, JSON-RPC (HTTP), or an EIP-1193-compatible provider to get the balances.
 See [Getting Started](#getting-started) for more info.